A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: Frobenius twists and relative Frobenius morphisms

-If the underlying composite of morphisms between schemes $f \circ u : U \migi S$ is smooth (i.e., the image of $u$ lies in the smooth locus of $X$ over $S$), then the relative Frobenius morphism $F_{U/S} : U \migi U^{(1)}_S$ is finite and faithfully flat of degree $p$.
-Hence, the direct image $F_{U/S*}(\mcO_U)$ is a vector bundle on $U^{(1)}_S$ of rank $p$.
-Unfortunately, this is not true in the generality of cases (since $F_{U/S} : U \migi U^{(1)}_S$ is not flat at a non-smooth point of $U$).
-But, as is shown in Proposition \ref{torsionE} below, one may verifies that the $\mcO_{U^{(1)}_S}$-module $F_{U/S*}(\mcO_U)$ satisfies a certain local property even at a non-smooth point, i.e., that $F_{U/S*}(\mcO_U)$ is relatively torsion-free.
-Here, by a {\bf relatively torsion-free sheaf of (constant) rank $n >0$} (cf. ~\cite{Ses}, SEPTI\`{E}ME PARTIE, D\'{E}FINITION 1 or ~\cite{Ja}, Definition 1.0.1) on the semistable curve $U/S$ (in the sense of ~\cite{QL}, \S\,10.3, Definition 3.14), we mean a coherent $\mcO_{U}$-module $\mcG$ which is of finite presentation and flat over $S$ satisfying the following property: on the fiber $X_s := X \times_{S, s} \mr{Spec}(k)$ over each point $s : \mr{Spec}(k)\migi S$ the induced $\mcO_{X_s}$-module $\mcG |_{X_s}$ is of rank $n$ (cf. ~\cite{HL}, \S\,1.2, Definition 1.2.2) and has no associated primes of height one.
-(On the smooth locus of $X$ over $S$, any relatively torsion-free sheaf is locally free.)
-The following Proposition \ref{torsionE} will be used in the discussion of \S\,\ref{y0139}.
+Let $S$ be a $k$-scheme and $U$ a prestable curve over $S$.
+If $U/S$ is smooth, then the relative Frobenius morphism $F_{U/S} : U \migi U^{(1)}$ is finite and faithfully flat of degree $p$, so the direct image $F_{U/S*}(\mcO_U)$ of $\mcO_U$ is a vector bundle on $U^{(1)}$ of rank $p$.
+This is not true in general because $F_{U/S} : U \migi U^{(1)}$ is not flat at a non-smooth point of $U$.
+But, as is shown in Proposition \ref{torsionE} below, $F_{U/S*}(\mcO_U)$ satisfies a certain local property even at a non-smooth point, i.e., $F_{U/S*}(\mcO_U)$ is {\it relatively torsion-free} (cf. ~\cite{Ses}, Septi\`{e}me partie, D\'{e}finition 1 or ~\cite{Ja}, Definition 1.0.1).
+Any vector bundle on $U$ is relatively torsion-free, and vice versa on the smooth locus of $U$ relative to $S$.
+We here recall the definition.

+\bde Let $n$ be a positive integer and $\mcF$ a coherent $\mcO_{U}$-module.
+Then, $\mcF$ is called {\bf relatively torsion-free of rank $n$} if it is flat over $S$ and, for each geometric point $s \in S$, the $\mcO_{U_s}$-module $\mcF |_{U_s}$ on the fiber $U_s := s \times_S U$ is of rank $n$ (cf. ~\cite{HL}, \S\,1.2, Definition 1.2.2) and has no associated primes of height one.